Atelier des Lumières Paris: 5 Things You Should Know Before You Go

-Why Do I Feel Like I’ve Heard A Lot About Atelier des Lumières Before?
+Feel Like You’ve Heard A Lot About Atelier des Lumières?

 Unless you’ve been avoiding the internet altogether, especially social media, you’ll have seen stories and posts about Atelier des Lumières on your digital travels.
 That’s because this highly instagramable immersive art experience combines some of the world’s most famous artworks by Van Gogh and Klimt with new technology and creative interpretations to bring it alive.
 Plus it’s all set in one of the most sought-after cities on earth, Paris.
 What’s not to like?

 Billed as Paris’ first ever digital art museum, the Atelier des Lumières is a 2,000 sq. m space in the 11th arrondisement which opened in April 2018 to bring artwork to people in a new panoramic format: every surface around you other than the ceiling is filled with moving projections of artworks, all set to carefully choreographed music.

 The idea has proved so popular (with 1.2 million visitors in the first 9 months) that the French organizers, an experiential art company called Culturespaces, are taking the concept to other pats of France and even farther afield to South Korea.

 Even though Paris is famous for museums – from the Louvre and the Pompidou Centre to the Musee d’Orsay – the new kid on the block, Atelier des Lumières, is creating quite a big stir.

 5 Essential Top Tips to Know Before You Go